vtex-apps/minicart/docs/README.md

 ## Deprecation notice

-The `minicart` interface has been deprecated in favor of this new `minicart.v2`, which is flexible.
-If you're still using the original `minicart`, its documentation can be found here: [Minicart v1 docs](https://github.com/vtex-apps/minicart/blob/383d7bbd3295f06d1b5854a0add561a872e1515c/docs/README.md)
+Minicart block has been deprecated in favor of Minicart v2 which can be customized using the blocks defined by [Product List](https://vtex.io/docs/app/vtex.product-list) and [Checkout Summary](https://vtex.io/docs/app/vtex.checkout-summary).
+If you’re still using the former version, you can find its documentation here: [Minicart v1 documentation](https://github.com/vtex-apps/minicart/blob/383d7bbd3295f06d1b5854a0add561a872e1515c/docs/README.md)

 ## Contributors (